CollinToth/pitfall-games/docs/task_list.md

 Name: Link levels together
 Description: Completing a level needs to trigger the start of the next level.
-Expected time to complete: ???????????????
+Expected time to complete: 1 day
-Responsible: SOMEONE CLAIM ME
+Responsible: Collin

 Name: Implement player health
 Description: Add a health value to the player, that drops based on contact with enemies.